hmrc/income-tax-mtd-changelog/README.md

 * Please note that the date shown is the date that the change was released to the Sandbox or Production.
 ---
+### 28 November 2023

+The following change is now available in Sandbox:

+#### self-assessment-accounts-api
+New API version 3.0 with the following change:
+* `Retrieve Balance and Transactions` response field `documentDueDate` is now optional.

 ### 17 November 2023

 The following change is now available in Sandbox: